swift-conductor/conductor/docs/docs/how-tos/go-sdk.md

-# Netflix Conductor Go SDK
+# Conductor Go SDK

-The code for the Golang SDk is available on [Github](https://github.com/conductor-sdk/conductor-go).
+The code for the Golang SDK is available on [Github](https://github.com/conductor-sdk/conductor-go).
 Please feel free to file PRs, issues, etc. there.

 ## Quick Start